muzzajr/MovieAPI-Optix/README.md

 # Optix MovieAPI
 This repo holds all of the files for the Optix take home test.
 The test was to create an API that queries a database of my choosing that contains movie data and create a frontend to display the information.
+### Features
+- Search by either Title and/or Genre Note: There was potential to search by actor but the given data set does not have the relevant information.
+- Specify a search return limit (the default is 280)
+- Pagination allows you to go through the return data a page at a time
+- Choose how many movies will be displayed per page from 14, 28 or 42
+- Sort the movies in ascending or descending alphabetical order
+- Click on a movie to open up an overlay, displaying fuller information such as the overview, total votes, genres etc.

 ## The Tech Used
 ### The Database